mctrinity/azure-data-notes/README.md

 # Azure Data Fundamentals - Study Notes

 Welcome to my **Azure Data Fundamentals** study notes!
-This repository contains my personal summaries and insights from learning about Azure data concepts, storage solutions, and processing techniques.
+This repository contains my personal summaries and insights from learning about Azure data concepts, storage solutions, database services, and data processing techniques.

 ## 🚀 About This Repository
 This repository serves as a collection of notes based on publicly available Microsoft documentation, training, and personal study sessions.
 It is **not an official Microsoft resource** and should be used as a reference for learning purposes only.